jentery/engl391/documentation.md

 -	Video of long-play: ["Stardew Valley - Relaxing Longplay Fall (No Commentary)”](https://youtu.be/_XfffJIzEtI) by Loopy Longplays
 - Another gameplay video: ["Tetris 99 HD Gameplay No Commentary"](https://www.youtube.com/watch?v=7hOmrLWdWOY)

+## Video with Voice-Over

+This section covers video capture with audio overlay / voice-over.

+**Tech Required**

+-	Overall, moderate knowledge of tech required
+-	Screen capture software or gameplay capture (OBS, Nvidia Game Capture, or external capture device, for example) alongside microphone recording
+-	May also be a recording of the player during play and expressions in real-time (time lapse) with "stitched over" audio from the session
+-	Physical recording may need camera or mobile phone set up for extended periods of time
+-	Facecam may need knowledge of screen capture software and/or knowledge of how to integrate two or more video files

+**Planning Required**

+-	May need setup of the software, capture device and/or editing software
+-	Settings can vary between platforms, games, and video + audio equipment
+-	Testing to ensure both video and voice-over are coherent (viewable/playable afterwards) and that storage device has enough space

+**Benefits of Using Video with Voice-Over**

+-	Can be easily referenced with time-stamps ("See video_3 @ 00:17:20")
+-	Collects a lot of information, can capture an entire play session in a variety of forms of experience
+-	Can be self-explanatory as a recorded play session
+-	For reflections, it can serve as a source to explore certain moments of the play session but also capture thoughts, ideas, and game aspects at once.
+-	Can also detail reflections within the play session itself or draw on the recording as the reflection.
+-	Increasing accessibility in tech design is making he process easier on certain platforms
+-	Voice-over can be recorded in real-time or during post-production (after the play session)

+**Limitations of Using Video with Voice-Over**

+-	Limited drawbacks; however, this approach may present too much information at once and can thus be overwhelming
+-	Difficulty may arise in putting it all together without prior knowledge/experience (somewhat steep learning curve)
+-	Files sizes can be quite large, and there can be difficulties in integrating multiple forms of recorded documentation.
+-	Proprietary file formats

+**Examples**

+-	Example of play session with facecam, audio commentary and gameplay: ["Alien: Isolation - Gameplay Walkthrough Part 1 - Ripley Intro with Facecam!
+(PC, PS4, Xbox One)”](https://youtu.be/yBEQKLyvwk8) by ZackScottGames (warning: this game is scary)
+-	Let’s Play Archive has a number of video recordings (with and without commentary) of various games.
+For example, see [“Legend of Zelda: Skyward Sword Let’s Play”](https://lparchive.org/Legend-of-Zelda-Skyward-Sword-(by-ThornBrain)/) by ThomBrain.